vandana1407/Notes---SprintBootProject/README.md

 In memory h2 db - http://localhost:8082/h2-console
 username-sa , password - empty

+Functionality covered:
+ You should be able to return all notes.
+ You should be able to add one or more notes.
+ You should be able to edit a note.
+ You should be able to delete one or more notes.
+ You should be able to search notes.
+ The notes should be persisted and retrieved via the service.

+Tested apis in Postman

 Various api calls can be made as below:

 Get - http://localhost:8082/api/notes/load